 Live observations and feedback can guide the discussion in its most natural direction, as well as allow a speaker to move things around or add points of interest to their presentation before transitioning to a single path of thought.

-If you could see inside your brain, that’s what’s going on.
-Things are firing in all different directions and trying to squeeze that into the margins of a linear presentation is a limiting translation.
+That’s what’s going on inside your brain.
+Things are firing in all different directions, and trying to squeeze that into the margins of a linear presentation is a limiting translation.

 Whether B2B or B2C, a presentation that invites engagement around an idea while it’s being presented yields something that is meaningful for everyone: a creative visualization that displays spatially and proportionally how ideas interact with one another.